-If your doctor has given you instructions about when to notify him or her, be sure to follow those instructions.
+If the doctor has given instructions about when to call him or her, be sure to follow those instructions.
 Call your doctor if:

-- No urine or very little urine is flowing into the collection bag for 4 or more hours.
+- No urine or very little urine is flowing into the collection bag for 4 hours or more.

-- Your urine has changed colour, is very cloudy, looks bloody, or has large blood clots in it.
+- The urine has changed colour, is very cloudy, looks bloody, has a bad smell, or has large blood clots in it.

-- The insertion site becomes very irritated, swollen, red, or tender, or you have pus draining from the catheter insertion site.
+- The place where the catheter goes into the body (the insertion site) becomes very irritated, swollen, red, or tender, or there is pus draining from the site.

 - Urine is leaking from the insertion site.

 - There are signs of a kidney infection, such as a fever of 38°C (100.4°F) or higher or back or flank pain.